Skip to main content

 The practical buying question is not which tool is more impressive.
 It is which tool removes the manual handoff your team is already paying for.

-If the answer is grant discovery, choose Instrumentl.
-If the answer is post-award coordination and reporting confidence, choose GrantPipe.
+If the answer is broad private funder discovery, choose Instrumentl.
+If the answer is multi-source opportunity tracking tied to post-award coordination and reporting confidence, choose GrantPipe.

 What this looks like in a real nonprofit workflow